|Author||Dataiku (Hicham EL BOUKKOURI, Amanda MILBERG, Niklas MUENNIGHOFF)|

 It uses extractive summarization methods, which means that the summary will be a number of extracted sentences from the original input text.
-This can be used for example to summarize customer reviews or long reports into shorter texts.
+This can be used for example to turn customer reviews or long reports into shorter texts.

 The plugin comes with a single recipe that uses one of three possible models:

 - Text Rank

 , which builds a graph of every sentence of the input text, where each text is linked to its most similar sentences, before running the PageRank algorithm to select the most relevant sentences for a summary.

 , which summarizes texts by decreasing a KL Divergence criterion.
 In practice, it selects sentences based on how much they have the same word distribution as the original text.